reinierdevalk/abtab/README.md

 **Note for macOS users** On older versions of macOS, the default installed version of Python is Python2.
 If the `python --version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.

 ### 2. Installing and updating
-**Note for Windows users** Installing and updating Python can be done using a command-line package manager, but it generally not a bad idea to download and install [Python](https://www.python.org/downloads/) manually.

 #### macOS
 To install or update Python, run